CHAMPS DE FORCE

 Marielle Chabal

-Our relationship with the world is affected by the narratives projected into our realities, narratives about the history of humanity that shape our lives.
-Narratives – all narratives – as much in their fantasising and their truths as in their structures, are powerful decentring machines.
-They can question, reveal or invent other possibilities of existence, and in so doing, these stories help to construct the ways in which we inhabit the world.
-Since reality is a construct, fiction is by no means fictitious: it maps out the paths we can take and sketches out the possibilities of our shared futures.
-This seminar covers dimensions that are both formal and political.
-We will be asking which narratives we need today to infuse our times, and how to tell them.
-We will invent everything we can and assert the need to implement transformative narratives that conjure up and make possible desirable changes, enviable futures that we will formalise to make them conceivable.
+Our relationship with the world is influenced by the narratives projected into our realities, narratives about the history of humanity that shape our lives.
+Narratives – all narratives – whether in their fabrications, their truths or their structures, are powerful machines of decentring.
+They can question, reveal or invent other possibilities of existence and, in doing so, these narratives help to construct the ways in which we inhabit the world.
+Since reality is a construction, fiction is in no way fictitious; it charts paths to be taken and outlines the possibilities of our shared futures.
+Stories of anticipation — whether utopian, conspiratorial or pessimistic — are now the field of negotiation for our reading of the world, in a social and political context where neither tabula rasa nor headlong flight are an option.
+Activating possibilities is probably the best way to shape and rearrange reality.

 THÉORIE ESTHÉTIQUE ET CONSÉQUENCES PRATIQUES – ATELIER DE LECTURE